 Getting Better At Dramatica: Analysis Practice

 To use Dramatica effectively for writing, it's important to be able to analyze your own story ideas confidently.
 Even if you can't quite get down to one storyform (that can be difficult when your idea is still kind of fluid; it may be bouncing around between slightly different structures), being good at analysis allows you to confidently pin down some of the structure.
-Even knowing some of the basic structure, like who your Main and Influence Characters are or what the Overall Story Domain is, can help in developing your ideas.
+Even knowing the basic structure, like who your Main and Influence Characters are or what the Overall Story Domain is, can help in developing your ideas.

 I’m still on the fence about how necessary it is to go beyond the Concern level before writing your first draft.
 But I will say this – if you lack confidence as a writer, it can be super inspiring and motivating to constantly be coming up with ideas and then realizing afterwards how well they fit the storyform.
 It’s like there’s an objective voice telling you “this idea is great!”